mindee/mindee-api-dotnet/docs/extras/guide/invoices_v4.md

 * **Currency** (`string`): ISO 4217 code for currencies (e.g.: `USD` for "US Dollars").
 Can be `null`.

 ### PaymentDetail
-The payment details field `PaymentDetail` extends `Basefield`, but it also implements:
+The payment details field `PaymentDetail` extends `BaseField`, but it also implements:

 * **AccountNumber** (`string`): number of an account, expressed as a string.
 Can be `null`.
 * **Iban** (`string`): International Bank Account Number.
 Can be `null`.